Healthcare Professionals

 How to Refer a Patient to Neuromonics

-The patient downloads the Neuromonics app (iOS) and completes an audiogram-based onboarding process.
-The app personalizes the acoustic stimulation to their specific hearing profile — no clinic visit required for the initial treatment phase.
+The patient downloads the Neuromonics app (iOS and Android) and completes the onboarding process.
+The app personalizes the acoustic stimulation to their specific hearing profile.

-Initial improvement is typically noticed within 2-4 weeks.
-Significant measurable improvement occurs at 3-6 months of daily use.
-The patient uses the app for 2-3 hours daily during the active treatment phase, reducing to maintenance use as neurological desensitization consolidates.
+Initial improvement is typically noticed within 2 to 4 weeks.
+Significant measurable improvement occurs at 3 to 6 months of daily use.
+The patient uses the app for 2 to 4 hours daily during the active treatment phase, reducing to maintenance use as neurological desensitization consolidates.

 Patients with subjective tinnitus causing moderate to severe distress — affecting sleep, concentration, emotional wellbeing, or daily functioning.
 Patients with pulsatile tinnitus should have vascular causes ruled out before referral.